 4.4.2 Use of assignment for congestion resolution

-A base station may assign Rr to all mobile stations except Class A [shipborne mobile AIS] stations to resolve congestion and can thus protect the viability of the VDL.
-To resolve congestion for Class A [shipborne mobile AIS] stations, the base station may use slot assignments to redirect slots used by the Class A [shipborne mobile AIS] station to FATDMA reserved slots.
+A base station may assign Rr to all mobile stations except Class A [] stations to resolve congestion and can thus protect the viability of the VDL.
+To resolve congestion for Class A [] stations, the base station may use slot assignments to redirect slots used by the Class A [] station to FATDMA reserved slots.

 4.5 Base station operation